 What should I know about storage and disposal of this medication?

 Keep this medication in the container it came in, tightly closed, and out of reach of children.
 Store the tablets and extended-release tablets at room temperature and away from excess heat and moisture (not in the bathroom).
 Store the suspension in the refrigerator or at room temperature, closed tightly, for up to 14 days.
 Do not freeze ciprofloxacin suspension.
-Throw away any suspension that is left over after 14 days and any medication that is outdated or no longer needed.
-Talk to your pharmacist about the proper disposal of your medication.
+Discard any suspension that is left over after 14 days.

 In case of emergency/overdose